Section 2413. Bridge Deck Surfacing, Repair, and Overlay

-Immediately after final finishing, cover the area finished with white pigmented curing compound meeting the requirements of Article 4105.05, applied at a rate of no more than 135 square feet per gallon (3.3 square meters per liter).
-Place the first layer of prewetted burlap on the concrete within 30 minutes after the concrete has been deposited on the deck.
+Immediately after final finishing, cover the area finished with white pigmented curing compound meeting the requirements of Article 4105.05, applied at a rate of no more than 135 square feet per gallon.
+Place the prewetted burlap on the concrete within 30 minutes after the concrete has been deposited on the deck.
 If Class O PCC is revibrated because of failure to meet density requirements with initial vibration, this time limit will be extended by 15 minutes.

-3) Failure to apply wet burlap within the required time is cause for rejecting the affected work.
-Remove the surface concrete in the rejected area and replace at no additional cost to the Contracting Authority.
+c.
+Failure to apply prewetted burlap within the required time is cause for rejecting the affected work.
+Remove surface concrete in the rejected area and replace at no additional cost to the Contracting Authority.

 1. Do not commence work on the surface until the lower course meets the requirements of Article 2403.03, N, 2.